vyrjana/pyimpspec/docs/source/guide_kramers_kronig.rst

    >>> test, scores, lower_limit, upper_limit = suggestion

 The plot of relative residuals is typically used to interpret the validity of the immittance spectrum that was tested.
+Unless the data is quite noisy or invalid, the relative residuals should be randomly distributed, have a mean of zero, and reside between :math:`\pm 0.5\%`.
 Alternatively, statistical tests performed on the residuals can also be used.

 .. doctest::